-That’s it for the specs categories.
-Before we’re going to conclude we still have a few frequently asked questions unanswered.
-Take a look at them below.
+That’s it for the recommended specs for UI and UX design laptops.
+However, before I’m going to conclude, I still have a few frequently asked questions to answer.
+Please take a look at them below.

 Should I buy a two-in-one hybrid laptop, like the Microsoft Surface Book, for example?